 Family Command Center Organization

-That’s why setting up a functional command center for your home is so important when it comes to your overall organization.
-Trust me, we implemented one several years ago, and while it definitely needs some tweaking, it has saved our sanity.
+That’s why setting up a functional command center for your home is so important when it comes to keeping your family organized.
+Trust me, we implemented one several years ago, and while it definitely needs some tweaking and updating, our wall organization system has saved our sanity.

-We never have to frantically search for permission slips or other important documents that need to be returned to school because we have a system in place and those documents always go in the same place.
+We never have to frantically search for permission slips or other important documents that need to be returned to school because we have a system in place for those documents–into the family organization system they go!
 Setting up a family command can be done in less than an hour and it will save you HOURS of time each month.

-Family Command Center To Do List:
+Family Command Center To Do List

 For our family, our command center is located in our kitchen, right beside the entry from our garage because that is the way we enter the house 95% of the time.
 While it doesn't work in our house, it makes sense for a lot of people to put it close to their entryway or “dump zone.”
+It all depends on the area your family uses and enters most frequently.
 (Click here to read tips on organizing your entryway.)

 – Set the command center rules: If you don’t set rules for your family command center, it will soon become a dumping ground for junk mail and other things you don’t need.
 Don’t let that happen!

 If your family command center has some shelf space, consider a compact model, like these.
 If not, you can buy one similar to ours, which is about the size of a trash can (like these shredders).
 Whenever we receive credit card applications, they get shredded, as do our receipts after we scan those that we need to keep (you can read about how we scan and digitally organize our receipts and other documents here)!

 – Deal with the paper in your command center regularly: You can either block 15 minutes per day or set aside a longer chunk of time once a week (we prefer the latter).
-If you chose to deal with it one day per week, pick a day and stick with it.
-I find that Sunday’s work well for us because it helps me get things sorted and organized for the coming week.
+The trick is to find a time that you can really dedicate consistently to tackle your paperwork and spruce up the command center.

-– Make sure to include a calendar and/or whiteboard: This is one of the tweaks that we need to make to our command center.
+– Make sure to include a calendar and/or whiteboard: This is one of the tweaks and updates that we needed to make to our command center.
 When we purchased ours, we did not yet have kids and schedules constantly flying around in our heads.
-Now, even though we keep electronic calendars, we need a visual calendar in the hub of our house so that we can see our monthly schedule at a glance.
-You could also include a whiteboard to write down groceries that you need if your command center is located in your kitchen, though we prefer to use Evernote to keep track of our lists (you can read all about how to go paperless and the system that we use here).
+Now, even though we keep electronic calendars, we needed a visual calendar in the hub of our house so that we could see our monthly schedule at a glance and pencil in school events each week.
+It's actually one of my 4 strategies for organizing your life with work + kids.

 You can shop some of my favorite command center and wall organization options below.